 If it is felt that a higher level of support is needed, an extra member of staff or a parent or carer will be asked to accompany the child during that activity/trip.

-On trips using public transport, where a child is unable to access the transport system, we have arranged for that child to travel in a taxi accompanied by a responsible adult.
+On trips using public transport, where a child is unable to access the transport system, we have can for that child to travel in a taxi accompanied by a responsible adult.

 We make every effort to ensure that every child is included in out of school activities and trips including residential trips.